alza-bitz/global-data-engineer-test/.github/instructions/solution_design.instructions.md

 - Row count matches raw_events row count
 - Validation_errors is not null for all rows

-### Cleansed Model (Silver)
+### Silver: Cleansed Model
-The cleansed model will consist of one table, to hold the result of cleaning and normalising "new" and valid event data.
+The cleansed model will consist of one table to hold the result of cleaning and normalising "new" and valid event data.

 #### DBT Configuration
 - Materialized: table (to process only valid data, determined by validation_errors column; not incremental since we are doing de-duplication)